pmadruga/react-native-clean-project/README.md

 Example: `./node_modules/.bin/react-native-clean-project --remove-iOS-build`

+If you don't want to have interactive questions, add the `--ci` flag.

+Example: `./node_modules/.bin/react-native-clean-project --remove-iOS-build --ci`

 ## Other Tips

 You can also reset the Metro bundler cache when starting with `react-native start --reset-cache`